 What Is Dental Scaling and Root Planing?

 Dental scaling and root planing are two parts of the same procedure.
 You can also call the procedure deep cleaning or periodontal therapy.
-First, the dental scaling occurs.
+First, dental scaling occurs.
 In dental scaling, a periodontist will remove dental plaque and other hard materials, called calculus, from the teeth with tools.
 Depending on the level of plaque buildup, this can take some time.
 After the periodontist has cleaned the teeth, he or she, then, smooths over or planes, the gums.
-This cleans the gumline and gum area of infection, as well as plaque.
+This cleans the gum line and gum area of infection, as well as plaque.

 Are They Necessary?

 Is Root Planing and Dental Scaling Necessary?
 Whether root planing and dental scaling are necessary depends on how advanced your periodontal disease is.
 If you are at the first stage, also called gingivitis, you can control it by brushing and flossing.
 However, if you are in stage two or stage three, your mouth is already infected.
 Because you already have an infection in your mouth, you need to get rid of it.
-Scaling and root planing effectiveness means that you should consider having the procedure done.
+Dental scaling and root planing effectiveness mean that you should consider having the procedure done.

 Does Scaling and Root Planing Hurt?